Summary

 Notable Quotes

-"No two transit riders are alike, and no two trips are the same."
+"No two transit riders are alike.
+No two transit trips are alike.
+No two service disruptions are alike."

-"A service must work in a way that does not unnecessarily expose a user to the internal structures of the organization."
+"A service must not unnecessarily expose a user to the internal structures of the organization providing the service."

 More Videos